TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 6/John 6.41.md

 ---

-The Jews therefore murmured concerning him, because he said, I am the bread which came down out of heaven.
+The Jews therefore murmured concerning him, because he said, "I am the bread which came down out of heaven."